adam-p/adam-p.github.com/content/blog/2025-04-28-string-length.md

 * 3 bytes: 16 bits
 * 4 bytes: 21 bits

-[^utf8-design]: The overhead enables some cool properties of UTF-8, like: a) The first byte in a UTF-8 code unit sequence tells you how many bytes are in the complete sequence; b) if you look at any byte in a UTF-8 stream, you know exactly where you are in a code unit sequence -- handy if you want to back up or skip to the next sequence after an interruption.
+[^utf8-design]: The overhead enables some cool properties of UTF-8, like: a) The first byte in a UTF-8 code unit sequence tells you how many bytes are in the complete sequence; b) if you look at any byte in a UTF-8 stream, you know if you're at the start of a sequence or at a later position -- handy if you want to back up or skip to the next sequence after an interruption.

 ### UTF-16